RSCJacksonLab/landscapy/docs/cookbook/foundations/preparing-sequences.md

 print(multiallele.id, multiallele.alphabet)
 print(protein.id, audit_text(protein))
 ```

+#TODO: ADD a simple example with the default protein alphabet
+#TODO: ADD a simple example with the default protein alphabet with aligned input sequences.

 Expected output round-trips all three inputs without changing site order.
 The
 underlying sequence view is read-only; `to_array()` returns a safe copy.